seblucas/www-blog/content/en/tips/mkisofs-create-dvd-iso.md

-/*
+---
-Title: How to create an iso with a dvd structure
+title: "How to create an iso with a dvd structure"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: multimedia,tips
-*/
+date: 2011-02-07
+tags: [multimedia,tips]
+slug: mkisofs-create-dvd-iso
+aliases: [/en/tips/mkisofs-create-dvd-iso]
+---
 # How to create an iso with a dvd structure

 You'll have to install mkisofs :